huggingface/optimum-neuron/README.md

 #### Transformers Interface

 There are two main classes one needs to know:
-- TrainiumArgumentParser: the same as the original [HfArgumentParser](https://huggingface.co/docs/transformers/main/en/internal/trainer_utils#transformers.HfArgumentParser) with additional checks on the argument values to make sure that they will work well with AWS Trainium instances.
+- TrainiumArgumentParser: inherits the original [HfArgumentParser](https://huggingface.co/docs/transformers/main/en/internal/trainer_utils#transformers.HfArgumentParser) in Transformers with additional checks on the argument values to make sure that they will work well with AWS Trainium instances.
 - [TrainiumTrainer](https://huggingface.co/docs/optimum/neuron/package_reference/trainer): this version trainer takes care of doing the proper checks and changes to the supported models to make them trainable on AWS Trainium instances.

 The [TrainiumTrainer](https://huggingface.co/docs/optimum/neuron/package_reference/trainer) is very similar to the [🤗 Transformers Trainer](https://huggingface.co/docs/transformers/main_classes/trainer), and adapting a script using the Trainer to make it work with Trainium will mostly consist in simply swapping the Trainer class for the TrainiumTrainer one.